Browns–Steelers rivalry: 1999–2003: Browns rejoin the NFL

-2004-2021: The Ben Roethlisberger era
+2004–2021: The Ben Roethlisberger era

-The Steelers drafted QB Ben Roethlisberger, a native of Findlay, Ohio, in the first round of the 2004 NFL Draft.
+The Steelers drafted QB Ben Roethlisberger, a native of Findlay, Ohio, in the first round of the 2004 NFL draft.
 Roethlisberger became the Steelers' starting quarterback in his rookie year and led the Steelers to three Super Bowl appearances, including wins in Super Bowls XL and XLIII.
-During Roethlisberger's tenure, the Steelers have amassed a 29–6–1 record against the Browns including a 17–1 mark at home.
-The Steelers have made 11 playoff appearances including three trips to the Super Bowl and two Super Bowl titles, while the Browns have only made one playoff appearance in this stretch.
+During Roethlisberger's tenure, the Steelers amassed a 29–6–1 record against the Browns including a 17–1 mark at home; at one point, Roethlisberger ironically held the record as the winningest quarterback at Cleveland Browns Stadium history despite having never suited up for the Browns.
+The Steelers made 11 playoff appearances including three trips to the Super Bowl and two Super Bowl titles, while the Browns only made one playoff appearance in this stretch.

 In Week 11 of 2006, the Steelers managed to tie the series at 55 games apiece between them and the Browns.
 They stunned the Browns 24-20 after Browns QB Charlie Frye's Hail Mary fell incomplete.
 The loss also left the Browns to finish last place in the division behind the Steelers.